Sending Live Data to XGRAPH

 For example:

-2. Invoke your user-application that connects to the given socket.
+2. Invoke your user-application in another window to send data-points on the given socket.
 For example:

 Notes: